Branch-and-bound for integer D-Optimality with fast local search and variable-bound tightening: Numerical Experiments

 In Table \ref{tab:feature_bin}, to analyse the impact of our enhancement procedures on the B\&B algorithm, we show results for different versions of the B\&B, when applied to the two most difficult instances from Table \ref{tab:bb_bin_onebound}, for which the natural bound and the $\Gamma$-bound are competitive (with $(n,m)$ given by $(50,25)$ and $(60,30)$).
 Neither instance could be solved to optimality by any version of the B\&B in the time limit.
 Each row in the table corresponds to a version of the B\&B, where the procedures used to enhance it are identified in the first column.
 In the other columns, we present results for the two versions of the B\&B, that are based either on the natural bound (`$\mathcal{N}$') or on the $\Gamma$-bound (`$\Gamma$').
-We show the final gaps obtained and number of nodes in the B\&B tree, for each instance.
-We see that the VBT inequalities always increase the number of nodes or subproblems solved in the time limit, showing that tightening variable bounds is effective in speeding up the resolution of subproblems.
-On the other hand, the number of nodes decreases when we add `LS' to `VBT', showing the overhead introduced by the local search.
-Nevertheless, we see that both procedures are important to obtain the smallest gaps for these instances.
+We show the final gaps obtained and number of subproblems in the B\&B tree, for each instance.
+We see that the VBT inequalities often increase the number of subproblems solved in the time limit, showing that tightening variable bounds is usually effective in speeding up the resolution of subproblems.
+On the other hand, the number of subproblems decreases when we add `LS' to `VBT', showing the overhead introduced by the local search.
+Nevertheless, we see that `LS' is important to obtain the best gaps for the natural bound and both procedures are important to obtain the smallest gaps for the $\Gamma$-bound these instances.

+We constructed other instances of \ref{prob01} based on some real data: the ``Regensburg Pediatric Appendicitis'' data set at the University of California Irvine (UCI) Machine Learning Repository; see \url{https://archive.ics.uci.edu/dataset/938/regensburg+pediatric+appendicitis} and \cite{Appendicitis}.
+We took the rows corresponding to females between the ages of 11 and 14, deleting columns with more than 40 values missing, and then deleting rows with any missing values.
+For the categorical variables, we used ``one-hot encoding''.
+This left us with 71 rows and 40 columns.

+We show in Table \ref{tab:appendicitis} results obtained for $s\in\{40,45,\ldots,65\}$ and we see that the $\Gamma$-bound is superior to the natural bound and to the linx bound at the root subproblem of the B\&B, for all values of $s$.
+Thus, we apply the B\&B based on the $\Gamma$-bound for these instances.
+The difficulty of the problems decreases as we increase $s$.
+We could solve the instance to optimality for all $s>50$, and we see a significant reduction on the gap for the smaller $s$.